slowernews/wisdom-tldr/chapters/chapter_appendix.md

 The sign of a beautiful person is that they always see beauty in others.

-> *'Once I was beautiful, now I'm myself.'*
+> *'Clothes make the man.
+Naked people have little or no influence on society.' -- Mark Twain*

 > *'A man’s face is his autobiography.
 A woman’s face is her work of fiction.' -- Oscar Wilde*

-> *'Clothes make the man.
-Naked people have little or no influence on society.' -- Mark Twain*